natgoodman/SWFDR/README.md

 Nathan (Nat) Goodman, (natg at shore.net)

-Bugs and Caveats
+Comments Please!
 ----------------

+Please post comments on [Twitter](https://twitter.com/gnatgoodman) or [Facebook](https://www.facebook.com/nathan.goodman.3367), or contact me by email <natg@shore.net>.

-Please report any bugs, other problems, and feature requests using the [GitHub Issue Tracker](https://github.com/natgoodman/swfdr/issues).
+Please report bugs, other software problems, and feature requests using the [GitHub Issue Tracker](https://github.com/natgoodman/swfdr/issues).
 I will be notified, and you'll be apprised of progress.
+As already noted, the software is still rough and software documentation nonexistent.

 Copyright & License
 -------------------